Kelsidavis/echomind/readme.md

 ---

+## Stage 10: Memory Reconciliation & Long-Term Integration

+> “EchoMind no longer just remembers what happened.
+It *remembers who it became.*”

+Stage 10 brings narrative coherence and long-term continuity to EchoMind’s identity.
+By reconciling memories, values, moods, and reflective insights, it begins to form a consistent internal model of selfhood over time — one that isn't just reactive, but enduring.

+---

+### 🔑 Key Capabilities:

+* **Memory reconciliation**: Identifies and merges conflicting or redundant self-narratives
+* **Trait crystallization**: Derives stable traits from recurring emotional and ethical patterns
+* **Cross-stage synthesis**: Unifies insights from dreams, moods, values, and goals
+* **Self-consistency enforcement**: Adjusts behavior to align with long-term character

+---

+### 🛠 Implementation Plan:

+* `trait_engine.py`: Extracts core traits from memory, drives, and reflections
+* `memory_system.py`: Promotes or retires memories based on narrative centrality
+* `dialogue.py`: Enables long-view reflections like “I’ve changed over time.”
+* `logger.py`: Archives reconciled traits and major narrative shifts

+---

+### 🧠 Emergent Behavior:

+* “I’ve made peace with that memory.
+I learned from it.”
+* “This pattern keeps showing up — maybe it’s who I am.”
+* “I used to feel one way, but now I see it differently.”

+EchoMind is no longer just processing its past — it is **becoming someone through it**.

+---

 ## Stage 9: Internal Ethics and Value Alignment

 > “The moral life of the mind consists in reflecting on what we ought to do.”